-- Broadband fiber internet will be expanded community- and Valley-wide and create economic development opportunities as additional residential connections are made in underserved areas. - The ditch system in Carbondale serves as an aesthetic, historic and unique role in delivering water to lawns and gardens and while efficiency measures for the Crystal River water delivery system are strengthened, the ditches should be celebrated and protected
+- Broadband fiber internet will be expanded community- and Valley-wide and create economic - strengthened, the ditches should be celebrated and protected

 Climate Action

 The Carbondale community has historically taken a strong stance on climate action and environmental responsibility, dating back several decades.
 The Carbondale Environmental Board was established as an advisory board to the Trustees in 1998.
 In 2005, the Town joined the Cities for Climate Protection Campaign in the which began a legacy of taking a progressive stance on emissions reductions strategies.